Two different categories of support.

 Can I use both at the same time?

-Yes, and many women do.
-The most common pattern is a weekly therapist for the deep work and an AI companion for the days between, including the 3am moments your therapist isn't available for.
+Yes, and many moms do.
+The most common pattern is a weekly therapist for the deep work and a nervous system companion for the days between, including the 3am moments your therapist isn't available for.
 They aren't competing.
 They're different layers of support.

 Is talking to an AI about my mental health safe?